nvtkaszpir/rpi-power-button/README.md

 1. install as in installation section below
 2. adjust src/rpi-power-button/power-button.py top section and systemd files
 3. restart systemd service
-4. press desired gpio button, see if if the shutdown triggers work as expected
+4. press desired gpio button, see if the shutdown trigger works as expected
-5. revert from DEMO mode, restart service.
+5. revert from `DEMO` mode, restart service.

 In default setup:

-- when rpi turns on then green led is constantly on
+- when rpi turns on then green led is flashing for a moment, after system boot sequence is completed then led is constantly lit, no blinking
-- when pressing key for 2s then shutdown function is executed, this will cause green led to start to blink slow, then will blink faster (probably system thing), for a short time (1s?) it will glow without blinking and then finally led will be totally off
+- when pressing key for 2s then shutdown function is executed, this will cause green led to start to blink slow, then it will blink faster (probably system thing), for a short time (1s?) it will glow without blinking and then finally led will be totally off
 - when the green led is off it is safe to unplug the power from rpi